Sweet onions, tangy goat cheese and a light egg custard make a savory tart perfect…

 - Remove jars from water and drain.
 Pack vegetables into jars, alternating a variety of ingredients for a pleasing appearance.
 Each jar can be a different combination — like green beans, garlic and tarragon; cucumber chips and red onion; or just plain pickled carrots.
 Have fun with it!

 - Ladle hot brine with the spices into jars, filling to 1/4-inch from top.
 Wipe rims with a clean damp cloth then screw tops on.
-Turn jars upside down for 5 minutes.
+Turn jars upside down for 5 minutes to start a seal.
 Turn right side up and let stand undisturbed until cool.
-Lids probably will seal but should be refrigerated for safest storage.
-Refrigerate for 2 weeks for flavors to blend and fully pickle the vegetables.
-Store refrigerated for several months.
+Lids probably will seal but should be refrigerated for safest storage even if the top feels sealed (doesn't indent when pressesd).

 I prefer the Kosher style: Just salt, water and garlic